vasylivanchyk330/AWS_Automation/CF/README.md

 - `<cutoff-date-time>`: The cutoff date-time in format `YYYY-MM-DDTHH:MM:SSZ (UTC)`.
 Stacks created after this date-time will be deleted.
 - `--exclude-stacks` or `-e`: List of stack names to exclude from deletion.
 This can be a comma-separated list or a path to a file containing stack names (one per line).
 - `--force` or `-f`: Force deletion without confirmation.
 By defualt, the script will prompt a user confirm each stack deletion manually.
+- `--log-file` or `-l`: Specify the exact name and location of the log file.
+If this option is not provided, the script will generate a log file with a timestamped name in the directory specified by the `--log-dir` option.
+- `--log-dir` or `-d`: specify the directory where the log file should be stored.
+The default directory is `./.script-logs`.

 ## Example